flaf/miscellaneous/puppet4/production/modules/puppetforge/README.md

 which defines the git repositories of the modules retrieved by the Puppet forge.
-The Puppet forge server will apply these modules to the puppetserver (clients of the Puppet forge server). **If a git repository of a module has a tag N and if on the commit linked to the tag N, the version of the module matches the tag value, the Puppet forge will release the module version N** (the Puppet forge can host several versions of a module).
+The Puppet forge server will apply these modules to the puppetserver (clients of the Puppet forge server). **If a git repository of a module has a tag T and if on the commit linked to the tag T, the version of the module matches with the tag value, the Puppet forge will release the module version T** (the Puppet forge can host several versions of a module).
+The default value of this parameter is `[]` (an empty array), in this case the Puppet forge server retrieves no module.

 The Puppet forge retrieves new commits (via a `git pull`) of the modules listed in `modules_git_urls` every `pause` seconds.